 Similar to The Tonipal’s Treasure, my experience with the various Unlock! scenarios has been a bit of a roller coaster ride.
 There are scenarios I love, some I hate, and others where I fall somewhere in between.
 What I have found most troubling about Unlock! is its lack of consistency.
 Some games are well-designed and thematic, while others need more work.
 As a result, I’m never quite sure what kind of experience I will get when I begin to play.
 Three more scenarios will be released later this year as part of the Unlock!
 Exotic Adventures series and I’m not yet sure whether I will play them.
 On the one hand, I was really impressed with the unique, innovative elements added to the Secret Adventures (Noside, Tombstone, and Oz) so I’m hopeful this is the future direction of the Unlock! series.
-On the other hand, the scenarios have been so inconsistent that I’m still reluctant to blindly jump in to another three adventures.
+On the other hand, the scenarios have been so inconsistent that I’m still reluctant to readily jump in to another three adventures.
 I may just have to allow myself to be pulled into the Boogeyman, Arabian nights, and dinosaur themes, cross my fingers, and hope for the best.

 - Designer: Alice Carroll, Cyril Demaegd, Thomas Cauët

 - Artists: Arnaud Demaegd, Florian de Gesincourt, Legruth, Pierre Santamaria